tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 These boots have spiked cleats.
 When you disengage, expand the crit range for your next attack by 1.

 **Quirk:** Eager to fight.

 ---

+#### Trickster-Fox Socks

+_Recharge 11+:_ These long sock-like boots let you leave animal footprints instead of your own.
+Gain a +4 bonus to a skill check to hide your trail, or to track a creature via footprints, until the end of the battle or scene.

+**Quirk:** Compulsive rhymer.

+---